leelabsg/GCDA_Tutorial/README.md

 # Genomic & Clinical Data Analysis (2023 Spring)
-This repository is built for practice session of GCDA
+This repository is built for Genomic & Clinical Data Analysis (2023 Spring) On some of practice session, process and codes will be posted.